My counter-intuitive portfolio advice for applying to CSM Fashion

 Two of them got into an MA afterwards, so maybe you still think it's a good idea.

-Test projects asked during job interviews = free work to make sure you can do design work:
+- Test projects asked during job interviews, aka. free work:

 I've seen recruiters counter-argument Fashion journalists on Instagram who were questioning this practice.

-They have to ask for test projects because many times they'll hire someone, then find out they don't know how to do proper design work.
+Poor them!
+They have to ask for test projects because many times they'll hire someone, then find out they don't know how to do proper design work...

 Or were they fooled by a pretty portfolio, and couldn't even spot a weak creative process and fake Design Development?